Looking back on my childhood in South Africa.

 Coke has been around since I can remember, but somewhere along the line we used to get “Groovy” and “Hubbly Bubbly” as well.
 Pepsi never really took off in South Africa and tried many times to make inroads into the soft drink market to no avail.
 Fresh milk, cream and orange juice used to be delivered to your front gate in glass bottles, and the milk actually had a layer of cream on top.
 Butter was the all purpose spread until the price increased spectacularly and people made the change to margarine.
-At first only white marge was available but then the yellow tubs became the rage and now outsell butter.
-Simba chips used to cost 5c , and the half litre cokes cost 25c when they came out.
+At first only white marge was available but then the yellow margerine became the rage and they now outsell butter.
+Simba chips used to cost 5c , and the half litre coke cost 25c when they came out.
 Straws were made of waxed paper and would go all soggy if left in the drink too long.
 Perks and Ma Wagner Pies were popular as were Fray Bentos products.
 Many stalwarts are still around today, having used many different packaging and gimmicks to sell.
 All Gold is still THE tomato sauce (although it is pricing itself out of the market), and Black Cat is still THE peanut butter (except now it’s all healthy and no longer has any oil in it), Redro fishpaste is still going, as are most of the teas which were available then, although they were not always in bags.